-Mark Dulin is an active teacher and performer throughout the southeast.
+Mark Dulin is an active teacher and performer in Atlanta.
 He is a former member of the Charlotte Symphony Orchestra, Jacksonville Symphony Orchestra and the Sarasota Orchestra.
 He has performed with the Emerson String Quartet giving the North American premiere of Dimitri Shostakovichs op 41a.

-Dr. Dulin has given recent masterclasses and lectures at the Juilliard School, The Cleveland Institute of Music, The Eastman School of Music, The University of North Carolina School of the Arts and The University of South Carolina.
+Dr. Dulin has given recent masterclasses and lectures at the Juilliard School, The Cleveland Institute of Music, The Eastman School of Music, The University of North Carolina School of the Arts and The University of South Carolina, Western Carolina University, Baylor University, The University of Iowa, Illinois State University and Western Illinois University.
 He has often been published in the International Trumpet Guild Journal including interviews with Hakan Hardenberger and with American Brass Quintet trumpeters Raymond Mase and Kevin Cobb.
 He is the co-editor (with Michael Cichowicz) of Vincent Cichowicz Long Tone Studies and Flow Studies Volume I and II.

 Dulin is a graduate of the Indiana University School of Music, the University of Cincinnati-College Conservatory of Music and Stony Brook University.
 His teachers include John Rommel, Marie Speziale, Kevin Cobb, Michael Sachs, James Pandolfi and Joseph Phelps.

 He has served on the faculties of the University of Akron, Winthrop University, Appalachian State University, the University of North Carolina Charlotte and the University of North Florida.